pantherman594/pping/README.md

 map for that address, with the start time.
 When a result is received, it looks up the starting time in that map, computes the duration, and stores it in a new jagged 2D array named `results`, and clears the map entry.

+The `main` routine also uses a goroutine to read for the 'q' key being pressed, which will send messages to the `quit` channel to stop the pinger and listener.